bennymi/role-dashboard/README.md

 ## Screenshots

-When an error occurs while trying to fetch permissions and roles:
+An error message gets displayed when an error occurs while trying to fetch permissions and roles:

 ![failed to fetch error](static/failed-to-fetch-error.png)

 A tooltip appears when hovering a permission icon:

 ![permission tooltip](static/permission-tooltip.png)

 A dialog opens when editing role permissions.
-The role is referenced and each of the permissions can be turned on or off:
+The role is referenced in the title and each of the permissions can be turned on or off using switches:

 ![dialog](static/dialog.png)

-A toast message appears when permissions have been adjusted for a role:
+A toast message appears, giving feedback when permissions have been adjusted for a role:

 ![toast message](static/success-toast-message.png)

 ## Problem Statement